cran/mvs/README.md

     Other outcome distributions (e.g., Gaussian, Poisson) can be modeled by specifying, e.g., `family = "gaussian"` or `family = "poisson"`.

--   A generalization of stacked penalized (logistic) regression to three or more hierarchical levels is implemented in function `MVS` (alias `mvs`).
+-   A generalization of multi-view stacking to three or more hierarchical levels is implemented in function `MVS` (alias `mvs`).

+-   Instead of generalized linear models, random forests can be used as the base or meta-learner by specifying `type = "RF"`.

 -   Model relaxation (as used in, e.g., the relaxed lasso) can be applied using argument `relax`, which can be either either a logical